mbrashid62/Encrypto-Chat/README.md

 # Encrypto-Chat (notice: this is an after-development-uploaded Project )
-An instant messaging application that utilizes the socialist millionaire protocol to securely exhange messages between users.
+An instant messaging application that utilizes the socialist millionaire protocol to securely exhange messages between two(for now) users.